Benefits of Raw Pet Food

 Now, think about your pet’s diet.

-• Cooking and high pressure processing destroys most of the vital enzymes and vitamins in the ingredients.
+• Cooking and high-pressure processing destroy most of the vital enzymes and vitamins in the ingredients.

 • Only a small percentage of the lost nutrients are replaced by synthetic additives but even these are not easily absorbed by your pet.

 • Heavily-processed pet foods contain preservatives for long-term storage in warehouses and retail stores.
-Preservatives not only depletes micronutrients but have been connected with many common allergies – such as yeast on the skin, paws and in the ears.
+Preservatives not only deplete micronutrients but have been connected with many common allergies – such as yeast on the skin, paws, and ears.

 Start Feeding Your Pet “Real Food”